 between them.
 The repetitive nature of the short, punchy climbs will take their toll and you

 will be coming into technical features with more and more fatigue in the body and mind.

-With wetter conditions, we can expect a similar race to last year, plenty of running on the short bankings and a heavy slog around the lower parts of the course.
+With wetter conditions, we can expect a similar race to the previous two years, plenty of running on the short bankings and a heavy slog around the lower parts of the course.